 I am now accepting Paid Story Commissions!
-30,000 words (novella-length) of a gender-bending erotica that you suggest and we design together, for only $200 (US).
+Minimum 30,000 words (novella-length) of a gender-bending erotica, erotic romance, or erotic adventure that you suggest and we design together, for only $225 (USD).
 If you are interested in this opportunity, email me at Zoe(at)Zoebrown.net, or contact me on my Patreon.

 If you’re looking for my Amazon Story Catalog, CLICK HERE.

 If you’re looking for My Patreon site, where you can ‘Follow’ me in order to get updates on newly published titles or become my Patron in order to support my on-going writing (every little bit helps and I appreciate it all!), you can find it HERE.

 If you would like to contact me by e-mail, you can reach me at Zoe((AT))ZoeBrown((DOT))Net.